-CPM Investing LLC - Investment Publications
+CPM Investing LLC - Research Publications

-The main resilience indexes are (a) the Micro MRI tracking the short-term trend and (b) the Macro MRI tracking the long-term trend.
-Conceptually, when these trends are positive, they indicate higher market resilience.
-When they are negative, they indicate vulnerability.
+The main resilience indexes are (a) the Micro MRI tracking the short-term price trend and (b) the Macro MRI tracking the long-term price trend.
+Conceptually, when these trends are positive, they indicate optimism of that segment of investors.
+When they are negative, they indicate pessimism.

-Using the MRI, and other MRI-related variables, CPM can determine the expected resilience of a market over a three- to 15-week horizon.
+Using the MRI, and other MRI-related variables, CPM can determine the expected resilience of a market over a three- to 15-week timeframe.
 We currently create MRI series for dozens of stock, bond, commodity, and currency markets around the world.
 However, our focus is on major stock markets (e.g., DJIA, NASDAQ) because of their liquidity and the high returns available.